 The inspection of tendon girth welds may preferably be carried out by ultrasonic means.
 Automatic or mechanized ultrasonic systems (AUT) can be used to reduce the effect of human factors in manual ultrasonic inspection.
 Multiple manual inspections, e.g. by different technicians, can also be used to reduce human factors.
 Characterization of AUT system reliability can be quantified in terms of the probability of detection (PoD) and false alarm (PFA); the former relates to the risk of missing an existing defect, whereas the latter only impacts cost by potentially repairing defects that do not exist.

 Reliability of the inspection process depends on a multitude of random variables associated not only with the hardware setup and signal-processing software, but also with the type of weld, access surface, and whether or not the weld has been ground.
-Also, operators, who interpret data become part of the process and, thus affect the reliability too.
+Also, operators who interpret data become part of the process and thus affect reliability too.
 Typically, a 90% PoD with 95% confidence may be used as an acceptable level.

 The actual PoD qualification of a AUT system is costly and laborious, requiring physical and reliability models (Gray et al. [146], Gray and Thompson [147]), inspections of actual welds under production conditions, and then detailed sectioning of the scanned welds.
-The sectioning not only corroborates the presence of the defects found, but also discovers any defects that were missed.
+The sectioning not only corroborates the presence of the defects found but also discovers any defects that were missing.
 Evaluation of accuracy in sizing entails the physical measurement of the defect found after sectioning the weld.

 Due to the extensive testing requirements needed to confirm customized defect acceptance criteria and the practicalities of project schedules, standardized acceptance criteria may be incorporated into company specifications that should provide adequate performance for typical project needs.